eclipse-zenoh-flow/zenoh-flow-python/docs/zenoh-flow-nodes.rst

 Zenoh Flow interfaces references
 ================================

-Note that API it's NOT meant to be used directly, instead your operators, sink and sources have to implement the methods provided by the following classes.
+Note that, this API is NOT meant to be used directly.
+Instead your operators, sink and sources MUST implement the methods provided by the following classes.
-Then such nodes need to be loaded by a Zenoh Flow Runtime
+Only then, such nodes can to be loaded by a Zenoh Flow Runtime

 Source
 ------